 Finally, exhausted and hurting, we gasp: where is the joy?
 Blessed Augustine looked at this problem and arrived at the only solution: “Everlasting God, in whom we live and move and have our being: You have made us for Yourself, and our hearts are restless until they rest in You.”

-We saw in the first unit that the acts and relations of the Holy Trinity are filled with joy—remember St. Athansius’ statement that “the Father delights (in the Son), and in the same joy the Son rejoices in the Father,” as well as St. Gregory Palamas’ teaching that the “rejoicing of the Father and Son is the Holy Spirit.”
-This joy isn’t something that only God experiences, while His creation suffers: God both rejoices because of us, and gives joy to us.
+We saw in the first unit that the acts and relations of the Holy Trinity are joyous—remember St. Athansius’ statement that “the Father delights (in the Son), and in the same joy the Son rejoices in the Father,” as well as St. Gregory Palamas’ teaching that the “rejoicing of the Father and Son is the Holy Spirit.”
+This joy isn’t something that only God experiences, while His creation suffers: God both rejoices over us, and gives joy to us.
 This is made particularly clear in Zephaniah 3:17, where the prophet says, “The Lord your God is with you.
 The Mighty One shall save you.
 He shall bring gladness upon you and will renew you with His love.
 He will delight over you with joy as in a day of feasting.”

 The fact that we read the passage from Zephaniah on Palm Sunday tells us a great deal about how we respond to the loving actions of our God.
 We do not stand in glum silence on Palm Sunday; instead, as the prayer at the blessing of the palm branches proclaims, we “carry palms and branches in our hands” and “join the crowds and the children who sang Hosanna to (Christ).”
-Orthodox worship is an essentially joyful activity: our God gives us joy, and we joyfully respond to Him.
+Orthodox worship is an intrinsically joyful activity: our God gives us joy, and we joyfully respond to Him.

 One of the greatest examples of joyful worship is Psalm 67:4, where the Holy King and Prophet David sings out, “And let the righteous be glad; let them greatly rejoice before God; let them be glad with merriment.”
 We read this during the Paschal Matins, when we’ve walked through the darkness outside the church building and are about to enter into the brightly lit, joyous celebration of Christ’s Resurrection.
 It is particularly appropriate to read this verse before celebrating the Resurrection—a day on which, St. John Chrysostom says, “the Angels leap with joy and all of the Heavenly Powers rejoice”—but this also highlights a great truth for our daily lives: even when problems seem to spread a cloud of darkness over our lives, we can enter into brightness and joy when we worship God.
 St. John of Kronstadt puts it like this: when you are praying, “and your spirit is dejected…remember then, as always, that God the Holy Trinity looks upon you with eyes brighter than the sun; and so do all the angels, including your own guardian, and the saints of God.
 Truly they do; for they are all one in God, and where God is there are they also.
 Where the sun is, thither also are all its rays.
 Try to understand what this means.”